iterati/lumino/README.md

 * Color time - ms color is shown before changing
 * Blank time - ms blank is shown
 * Direction - 0 for fade in, 1 for fade out

+### RainbowPrime(color time, blank time, splits, split distance, speed)

+* Color time - ms color is shown before split changes
+* Blank time - ms blank is shown between splits
+* Splits - number of splits to show, this is how many different color segments are shown
+* Split distance - how far along the color wheel each split is from itself (256 = 1 major color (red to yellow to green to cyan to blue to magenta to red)
+* Speed - ms before hue increments

 ## Examples